emestabillo/clock-app/README.md

 ![Design preview for the Clock app coding challenge](./assets/preview.jpg)

-## Welcome! 👋

-Thanks for purchasing this premium Frontend Mentor coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.
-These premium challenges are perfect portfolio pieces, so please do feel free to use what you build in your portfolio to show others.

-**To do this challenge, you need a solid understanding of HTML, CSS and JavaScript.**

 ## The challenge

 The challenge is to build out this clock application and get it looking as close to the design as possible using following APIs to retrieve the necessary data:

 - [World Time API](http://worldtimeapi.org/) to set the time based on the visitor's IP adress.
 This API will also be used for additional data, like the day of the year shown in the expanded state.
 - [IP Geolocation API](https://freegeoip.app/) to set the city and country underneath the time
-- [Programming Quotes API](https://api.quotable.io/random/) to generate random programming quotes.
+- [Quotes API](https://api.quotable.io/random/) to generate random quotes.

 ## User stories